robertslabriab/Swap/README.md

 SWAP
-swaps letters in a message. input two letters to form a pair, the letter in the pair will them be swapped in the message.
+swaps letters/numbers in a message. input two letters/numbers to form a pair, the letter/number in the pair will then be swapped in the message.

     message: An example of swap
 	pair: AE
     swap: En axempla of swep